ppy/osu-wiki/news/2024/2024-04-04-the-followpoint-digitalhypno-the-osu-professor.md

 For the three people who are out of the loop regarding who this "BTMC" person mentioned here is, you'll probably want to read [his interview](https://osu.ppy.sh/home/news/2024-03-13-the-followpoint-btmc-the-face-of-osu).
 More likely though, if you're out of the loop regarding this "steak" business, [this YouTube video](https://www.youtube.com/watch?v=0B6TyWML0zg) (and its comment section) may clarify that.

-Thank you to DigitalHypno for joining us and answering these questions — and thank you for reading, I hope you enjoyed this interview!
+Thank you to DigitalHypno for joining us and answering these questions — and thank you for reading; I hope you enjoyed this interview!

 —MegaMix